DioxusPluginCommunity/tailwind-plugin/README.md

 ## Usage
 The plugin system is still in development, so these steps will change frequently and will cover only new projects.
 A guide to migrate existing projects will be added once the plugin system is finalized and released.

-For now, you will first need to install @arqalite's fork of Dioxus CLI which patches a file download issue:
+For now, you will first need to install @arqalite's fork of Dioxus CLI:

 ```bash
 cargo install --git https://github.com/arqalite/dioxus-cli